KiDS-Legacy: Constraining dark energy, neutrino mass, and curvature: Constraints on extended models

-Since the lensing probes are consistent with $\Lambda$CDM and provide an excellent fit with a $p$-value of 0.3, the Bayes factor, $B$ in \Cref{eq:bayes}, i.e. the evidence of the $w_0w_a$CDM model over the evidence of $\Lambda$CDM given the same data, clearly prefers a cosmological constant over dynamical dark energy with $B = 0.06$.
+Since the lensing probes are consistent with $\Lambda$CDM and provide an excellent fit with a $p$-value of 0.3, the Bayes factor, $B$ in \Cref{eq:bayes}, that is the evidence of the $w_0w_a$CDM model over the evidence of $\Lambda$CDM given the same data, clearly prefers a cosmological constant over dynamical dark energy with $B = 0.06$.
 It is noteworthy that this is a stronger preference for $\Lambda$CDM than the Bayes factor suggests for the low-$z+$CMB combination, for which we find $B=2.73$ in favour of $w_0w_a$CDM.
 Especially adding SN from Pantheon+ removes the lower part of the posterior and moves it closer to $\Lambda$CDM; the preference for dynamical dark energy becomes smaller in this case.
-In terms of suspiciousness, we find tensions of $2.6\sigma$ and $0.4\sigma$ with respect to $\Lambda$CDM for the low-$z+$CMB and lensing, respectively.
-Furthermore, we investigate the tension between our lensing data set and the CMB$+$BAO.
+In terms of suspiciousness, we find tensions of $2.6\sigma$ and $0.4\sigma$ with respect to $\Lambda$CDM for the low-$z+$CMB and lensing, respectively. \review{The $2.6\sigma$ suspiciousness tension is not the same as the $2.6\sigma$ difference of $\Omega_K$ from zero.
+The former is related to the Bayes factor, while the latter is a significance in the posterior space.
+In fact, those significances for $w_0$ and $w_a$ are $3.25\sigma$ and $3.4\sigma$, respectively.} Furthermore, we investigate the tension between our lensing dataset and the CMB$+$BAO.
 We use the Monte Carlo parameter-shift method introduced by \citet{2020PhRvD.101j3527R} and find a tension of $0.5\sigma$ in the $w_0,w_a$ plane, driven by the larger uncertainties for dynamical dark energy when using the lensing data.
 In general, we do not find any shifts larger than $2\sigma$ with this method.